Jagdish Vishwakarma

-Jagdish Ishwarbhai Vishwakarma (Panchal) (born 12 August 1973) is the Minister of state, Gujarat.
-In Gujarat Chief Minister Bhupendra Patel’s cabinet he has multiple portfolios.
+Jagdish Ishwarbhai Vishwakarma (Panchal) (born 12 August 1973) is the former Minister of state, Gujarat.
+In Gujarat Chief Minister Bhupendra Patel’s cabinet he has held multiple portfolios.
+He currently serves as the president of BJP's Gujarat state unit since 2025.
 He is an MLA from Nikol constituency in Gujarat for its 14th legislative assembly.
 He is a state-level minister of Cottage Industries, Co-Operation, Salt Industries, Protocol (Independent Charge), Industries, Road and Building, Forest, Environment And Climate Change, Printing And Stationery (State Minister), Government of Gujarat.
 He was BJP President of Ahmedabad city and he has been the Convenor of Udhyog Cell Bharatiya Janata Party Gujarat.

 Early life

 Vishwakarma was born in Ahmedabad on 12 August 1973.